common-fate/docs-archive/docs/common-fate/configuration/idp-sync.md

-# Identity Provider Sync Configuration
+# Identity provider sync configuration

 Common Fate uses a scheduled Lambda function to sync users and groups with your identity provider.
 By default the sync configuration values are as follows:

 - Lambda Memory = 128 MB
 - Lambda Timeout = 20 seconds
 - EventBridge Cron Schedule = Every 5 minutes `rate(5 minutes)`